rapita/php81-alpine/README.md

 # Docker PHP 8.1 Alpine (3.16)

 This docker image with PHP 8.1 based on Alpine Linux.
-This image contains extensions needed for own projects (amqp, ~~grpc~~, mysql, pgsql, redis, rdkafka).
+This image contains extensions needed for own projects (amqp, grpc, mysql, pgsql, redis, rdkafka).

 Requirements for container based on this image:
 * The container must be tight and do only one job.
 For example, run web server by roadrunner, run consuming queue or message broker.